Thai Union Group: Dow Jones Sustainability Index (DJSI) Emerging Markets

 In September 2017, Thai Union was named to the Dow Jones Sustainability Index (DJSI) Emerging Markets for the fourth year in a row.
 Thai Union's sustainability strategy, SeaChange®, successfully drove the score with industry best-in-class 100th percentile rankings for Climate Strategy, Materiality, Human Capital Development, Health and Nutrition, Water Related Risks, and Policy Influence.

 FTSE4Good Emerging Index

-In January 2017, Thai Union was named to the FTSE4Good Emerging Index by FTSE Russell.
-The FTSE4Good Emerging Index is an extension of the FTSE4Good Index Series—the latter of which launched in 2001 to help investors integrate environmental, social and governance (ESG) factors into their investment decisions and as a framework for corporate engagement and stewardship.
+In January 2017, the Thai Union was named to the FTSE4Good Emerging Index by FTSE Russell.
+The FTSE4Good Emerging Index is an extension of the FTSE4Good Index Series—the latter of which was launched in 2001 to help investors integrate environmental, social and governance (ESG) factors into their investment decisions and as a framework for corporate engagement and stewardship.

-Awards

-2016 Gold Standard Award for corporate citizenship

-The Gold Standard Award rewards excellence in sustainability, good governance, and corporate responsibility.
-The award is a recognition of Thai Union's sustainability strategy.

-2017 SEAL Business Sustainability Award

-Thai Union received an Organizational Impact Award at the 2017 SEAL Business Sustainability Awards.

-Stock exchange of thailand best sustainability excellence award 2019

-Thai Union Group PCL has received the Stock Exchange of Thailand's (SET) Best Sustainability Excellence Award 2019 for Thai-listed companies with market capitalization of THB 30 billion-THB 100 billion for its outstanding performance in sustainability.